vekatze/neut/book/src/modality-and-memory.md

 e2
 ```

 and this is why the type of `e1` must be restricted to some extent.
-Now we can see that those restrictions come from `quote`.
+We can see that those restrictions come from `quote`.

-### Embodying
+### Desugar: Embodying

 Using the `axiom-T` that we've defined, we can desugar `*e` as follows: